 *Some people get Memorial Day and Veterans Day confused.
 On Memorial Day, America honors those who died while serving in the military.
 On Veterans Day, the country celebrates everyone who has served in the military.

 Commonly Celebrated Holidays and Observances

-Some holidays honor specific groups and events, such as Valentine’s Day, Earth Day, Mother’s and Father’s Day, Flag Day, and Halloween.
+Some holidays honor specific groups and events, such as Valentine’s Day, Earth Day, Mother’s Day, Father’s Day, Flag Day, and Halloween.
 These are not federal holidays.
-Some holidays and observances receive Presidential proclamations.
+Some holidays and observances receive presidential proclamations.

 Ethnic and Religious Holidays

 Various ethnic and religious groups in the United States celebrate days with special meaning to them.
 Some of these holidays include Easter for Christians, the High Holy Days for Jews, Ramadan for Muslims, Day of Vesak for Buddhists, and Diwali for Hindus.

 The United States issues paper currency and coins to pay for purchases, taxes, and debts.